bxie/bxie-academic/content/project/ai/index.md

 slides: ""
 ---

 This research seeks to explore how generative AI tools change what is worth learning about computing, how we teach about computing and AI, and how we assess knowledge.
-The long-term goal is to develop pedagogy and tools to support students critically considering how AI tools augment their skills and capabilities.
+The long-term goal is to develop instruction materials, assessments, and tools to support students critically considering how AI tools augment their skills and capabilities.

 ## Project Publications

+- [ICER 2024](/publication/icer-2024): Used automated benchmarking infrastructure and expert review to understand differences in LLM and student performance on CS assessments with validity evidence.

 - [EAAI 2024](/publication/eaai-2024): Conducted curricular co-design with cross-disciplinary high school teachers to identify understand teachers' perspectives on AI, how to integrate learning about AI with disciplinary learning, and how to consider limitations as pedagogical opportunities.